byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 *Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)* In the process of accepting the truth the deepest passion was reveled.
 It was in fact a part of the soul that was healed in this process. *The compassion of Mother Earth to forgive.
 And Give.
 Only when compassion is present will the heart revel the truth, for only then one is capable of facing the truth.*

-### Conservation As A Consequence Of Lifestyle And Work.
+### Conservation As Consequence Of Lifestyle And Work.

-**Regenerative urban living; The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***
+**reGenerative urban living; The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***

 #### Becoming a part of the circle of life.
 The *symbiotic relationships* and feelings generated between *Wo-Man and Mother Earth* (environment) are highlighted, not human and 'things'.